 The Challenge is to enhance commonality and reusability across mobility platforms in order to free up resources for the mission systems.

-There exists a rover mobility platform, complete with necessary simulation and operations software, sufficiently modular and extensible, suitable for basic additive manufacturing technologies and licensed for Research and Education use.
-Further, that a reference model exists to enable successful Student project development and/or provide extensions to the platform itself; accompanied by a library of past modifications and augmentations to the platform is available and sufficiently curated to allow reliable re-use.
+There exists a set of modular, extensible surface mobility platforms, complete with supporting software, suitable for assembly with additive manufacturing technologies and licensed for Research and Education use.
+Reference models and documentation exist for Student development and maturation of the platform with a library of past modifications and augmentations sufficiently curated to allow reliable re-use.

 The Florida Space Institute, together with the Florida Space Grant Consortium (VSGC), the Center for Lunar and Asteroid Surface Systems (CLASS) and the National Aeronautics and Space Administration (NASA) will advance